 Gold Prices in Pakistan

-As of 7th January 2022, Pakistan’s spot price for 1 gram of gold is 10350 PKR.
-But these gold prices in pakistan are subject to changes daily, so we will refrain from giving you a fixed number.
+The gold prices in Pakistan are subject to changes daily, so we will refrain from giving you a fixed number.

 Online Zakat Calculator by Transparent Hands

 Now, if you don’t feel like calculating Zakat on your own, You can also use our online zakat calculator.
 There are many available online, but the transparent Hands zakat calculator is an excellent choice to consider in this regard.
-A few very solid reasons behind this recommendation, of these reasons include
+A few very solid reasons behind this recommendation, of this reason, including,

 - The calculator features a simple interface